Deck Building Compendium

 Composition

 A standard Magic deck is composed of 60 or more cards.
-Certain formats, such as Commander, change the minimum number of cards in a deck.
+Certain formats (such as Commander) change the minimum number of cards in a deck.
 In general, it is a bad idea to include more than the minimum number of cards, since each card added reduces the likelihood of drawing each other card.
-Except in certain special cases, a deck can only contain up to 4 copies of any given card, with the exception of Basic Lands, which can be present in any amount.
+Except in certain special cases, a deck can only contain up to 4 copies of any given card, with the exception of basic lands (which are uncapped).

 Using a hypergeometric calculator, we can come to certain conclusions about the number of copies of any given card that should be included in a deck.
 The rule of 8 refers to the general rule of thumb that a deck with 8 copies of a card (typically attained by running 4 copies each of two identical cards) has reasonable consistency, yielding a 65.4% chance to draw at least one copy in your opening hand.
 Running 4 copies of a card gives weak consistency, with a 39.9% chance to draw at least one copy in your opening hand.
 You have a 52.8% chance of drawing at least one copy of a set of 4 cards by turn 4.
 In general: